preedep/sftp2blob/README.md

 This script is a simple shell script that copies files from SFTP or FTPs or FTP to Azure Blob Storage.
 It uses the `sftp` or `lftp` command to connect to the SFTP server and `azcopy` to copy files to Azure Blob Storage.
-The script uses the **Azure Key Vault to store the SFTP/FTPs username and password**.
+The script uses the **Azure Key Vault to store the SFTP/FTPs username and password**. and **specific managed identity** to access Azure Key Vault and Azure Blob Storage.

 ## Diagram
 ```mermaid